waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. Walk North to Route 39 (exit at 21, 0).
 (Done)
   3. Walk North to Route 38 West.
 (Done)
   4. Explore ledge to find Suicune.
 (In Progress)
+     - Checked Chad's corridor (X=4).
+     - Hypothesis: Isolated pocket at X=0-2, Y=1-6 is reachable via a second entrance from Route 39 at Y=6.
   5. Trigger Suicune flee (Scripted).

 # Side Quests & Observations